pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 ## Theories

 There are some theories about the different approaches (1) event based, (2) state based, (3) activity based and (4) process based.
 Choi and Kang [^1] have written an entire book about the first three approaches.
 Basically they can be converted to each other.
 Cassandras and Lafortune [^2] call those "the event scheduling scheme" and the 4th approach "the process-oriented simulation scheme" [^3].
-There are communities behind the various views and `Simulate.jl` wants to be useful for them all.
+There are communities behind the various views and `DiscreteEvents.jl` wants to be useful for them all.

 [^1]:  [Choi and Kang: *Modeling and Simulation of Discrete-Event Systems*, Wiley, 2013](https://books.google.com/books?id=0QpwAAAAQBAJ)
 [^2]:  [Cassandras and Lafortune: *Introduction to Discrete Event Systems*, Springer, 2008, Ch.
 10](https://books.google.com/books?id=AxguNHDtO7MC)